-

 - Employment law guide

-Updated to include information on the FCA's consultation on gifts and inducements.
+Updated to include a reference to the FCA's consultation on investment research.

 -